The Free City (Zephyria)

 Scraptown

 Salvage processing.
-Everything from the Wastes passes through here.
+Everything that comes out of the Wastes passes through here.
 Rough, profitable, dangerous.

 Haven's Edge